anrbn/GCP-Attack-Defense/CloudFunction/PrivEsc-via-CloudFunction.md

 </p>

 ### Invoking the Cloud Function
 With the required access in place we can Invoke the Cloud Function.
-There are two ways to Invoke Cloud Function depending on whether an Authenticated user (Service Account, Group, User) or Unauthenticated user (allUsers) is given the Role:"Cloud Functon Invocation".
+There are two ways to Invoke Cloud Function depending on whether an Authenticated user (Service Account, Group, User) or Unauthenticated user (allUsers) is given the Role:"Cloud Function Invoker".

 For Unauthenticated Users (allUsers):